softwaresaved/byte-sized-rse/episodes/42-example-code.md

-So the first thing we need to do is create a new GitHub repository from a template repository So first go to https://github.com/UNIVERSE-HPC/review-example [copy and paste] Select ‘Use this template’ -> Create a new repository Set owner and repo name (e.g. git-example), ensure it’s set to public, Create
+So the first thing we need to do is create a new GitHub repository from a template repository So first go to https://github.com/UNIVERSE-HPC/review-example [copy and paste] Select ‘Use this template' -> Create a new repository Set owner and repo name (e.g. git-example), ensure it's set to public, Create

 ::::::::::::::::::::::::::::::::::::: keypoints